Skip to main content

 For people living with lupus, muscle pain can show up as aching, stiffness, heaviness, tenderness, or a deep sense that the body is working against them.
 It may affect how someone moves, exercises, works, or even gets through daily routines.
 It can also take a toll on energy and confidence, especially when symptoms are unpredictable.🥺🥀❤️🩹

-If this sounds familiar, reply in the comments and tell me your biggest hip mobility challenge.
+If this sounds familiar, reply in the comments with your biggest hip mobility challenge.
 I’d love to point you in the right direction. 💜

 🫵Move freely—start your pain relief journey👇 📍